openUC2/UC2-GIT/TheBOX/CourseBOX/ALIGNMENT_InfOptics/Readme.md

 11. Let's have a look at the effect of the AD.
 You should be able to see it on the Sample itself but here we placed the paper screen in the position of the sample to be able to picture it.
 The LED of the flashlight is now imaged directly on our sample.
 The flashlight used here is extremely bright and therefore the pictures shown here might look a bit misleading, because it wasn't possible to take a better, not oversaturated pictures.
 :star: Both the collector and condenser lens have focal length of 50 mm, therefore the magnification of this infinite conjugate system is equal to -1.
 We see an image of the LED, in real size but inverted, on the sample.
-First: AD open, the spot is very bright.
+Top left: AD open, the spot is very bright.
-Second: AD closed, the spot seems smaller but it's just less bright.
+Top right: AD closed, the spot seems smaller but it's just less bright.
 We can recognize the shape of the LED imaged in this plane.
-Third: In PIP, we seen the image of the LED over the image of the Sample.
+Bottom: In PIP, we seen the image of the LED over the image of the Sample.
 :star: The magnification of multiple infinite conjugate systems in a row is given by their multiplication.
 The image of the LED that we see in the PIP is given by *M<sub>LED in PIP</sub> = M<sub>Illumination</sub>×M<sub>Imaging</sub> =* -1 × -2 = 2.
 We can see a non-inverted 2× magnified image of the LED in the Primary Image Plane.

 <p align="center">